STONEHENGE AND THE A303

-To widen the green bridge near the Longbarrow crossroads – we will support this change.
+To widen the green bridge near the Longbarrow crossroads – we supported this change.

 To modify the proposed Rollestone crossroads junction.
-We support this relatively minor change.
+We supported this relatively minor change.

-Highways England have asked for responses to these changes with a new deadline of 14th August 2018.
+Highways England asked for responses to these changes with a new deadline of 14th August 2018.

 On 19th October Highways England submitted a Development Consent Order for the Scheme which was accepted for examination on 16th November by the Planning Inspectorate.
 The Inspectorate will now arrange a detailed examination of the application, in which stakeholders and the public can participate, before making a recommendation to the Secretary of State who will make a final decision on the Scheme, (probably sometime during the first half of 2020).
 CBA Wessex have been registered as an “Interested Party” so that we could make representations on the Scheme, in writing rather than by cross-examination, if we chose to do so.